Have you ever wondered why some people get sick all the time, while others don’t catch a single sniffle?

 Another reason is because Vitamin C is one of the first vitamins to be depleted in drinkers, smokers, athletes partaking in long, strenuous events, and overweight individuals.

-The consequences of being low in Vitamin C are known and documented to bring about a host of unfavorable consequences, including a suppressed immune system, and increased vulnerability to infection.
+The consequences of being low in Vitamin C are known and documented to bring about a host of unfavorable consequences, including a suppressed immune system, and increased vulnerability to illness.

-By addressing this nutritional deficiency, you can boost your immune system.
+By addressing this nutritional deficiency, you can help your immune system.
 If you decide to use a Vitamin C supplement, your best option is a Liposomal Vitamin C.

 This activity can be whatever you enjoy.

 Just make sure that you have at least a moderate level of intensity.
-Slowly trudging along on the treadmill, putting forth little to no effort does not count.
+Slowly trudging along on the treadmill, putting forth little to no effort doesn't as beneficial.

 Sunlight is one of the major contributors to the production of Vitamin D in our body.